- Aims and Objectives

 Sussex Food Liaison Group Meetings

-Rother DC is represented on the Sussex Food Liaison Group by the Team Manager.
+Rother DC is represented on the Sussex Food Liaison Group by the Environmental Health Manager.
 This liaison work ensures that our enforcement activities are consistent with those of our neighbours.

-In 2021 – 22 the food and safety team participated in one consistency exercise; these are blind tests designed to ensure that individual officers are consistent with scoring which leads to award of food hygiene rating.
-Rother DC is also represented on the CIEH Sussex Branch of the Food Study Group, and UKHSA meetings on infection control.
+Rother is represented on the CIEH Sussex Branch of the Food Study Group, and UKHSA meetings on infection control.

 Quality Assessment

-This Service Plan has been authorised by the Head of Service, following consultation with the Cabinet Portfolio Holder.
+This Service Plan has been approved by the Head of Service, following consultation with the Cabinet Portfolio Holder.

 It is published on the Rother website and in the Member’s Bulletin.

-Mr R Parker-Harding BSc (Hons) MSc DMS CIEnv AMIOA
+Mr R Parker-Harding BSc (Hons) MSc DMS CEnvH AMIOA

 Chartered Environmental Health Practitioner